jackcrosbie/MS3-football-stats/README.md

-*'As a user I want to be able to compare statistics across different teams'*
+*'As a user I want to be able to compare statistics across different teams'* At the current moment I was unable to get my final function working properly.
+I wanted to enable the user to input, for example, "goal scorers" and to get the top ten across all 4 teams.
+I have commented out the block of code I was working on to attempt this feat.

 *'As a user I want to the data presented in a clear easy to read table'*